 Initiative Fit Assessment

 Maps each initiative's estimated effort against available capacity.
-Shows clearly what can fit in the plan, what can't, and what is borderline — requiring a scope or timeline decision.
+Shows what fits, what doesn't, and what is borderline — requiring a scope or timeline decision.

 Bottleneck Detection

-Identifies where demand exceeds supply — specific roles (e.g., 'senior backend is at 140% capacity'), specific teams, or specific time windows.
-Shows the exact constraint before it becomes a missed deadline.
+Identifies where demand exceeds supply by role, team, or time window.
+Names the exact constraint before it becomes a missed deadline.

 Date Optimization

-Given a set of initiatives and constraints, recommends the optimal sequencing and start dates.
+Recommends optimal sequencing and start dates given constraints.
 Identifies which initiatives can run in parallel and which create dependencies that determine the critical path.

 Trade-off Modeling